-Garcinia pedunculata is known commonly as Sohdanei in Khasi, one of the tribes in Meghalaya.
-It s a traditional wild fruit found in the foothills of the Himalayas and distributed along the Northeastern states of India.
+Garcinia pedunculata is known commonly as Sohdanei in Khasi, the language of the Khasi tribe of Meghalaya.
+It is a traditional wild fruit found in the foothills of the Himalayas and distributed along the Northeastern states of India.

-Garcinia pedunculata is another fruit Zizira explorers discovered that the locals of Meghalaya have been using as their traditional delicacies.
+The Zizira explorers learnt that Garcinia pedunculata is a wild fruit that the locals of Meghalaya have been using as a traditional delicacy.
 It is also found to have amazing health benefits.

-Garcinia pedunculata or Sohdanei is a medium-sized green fruit which turns yellowish once ripe.
+Garcinia pedunculata or Sohdanei is a medium-sized, green coloured fruit which turns yellowish once ripe.
 Mature fruits range from 8-12 cm in diameter with a fleshy aril which encloses 4-8 seeds.

 Here is a photo of dried Sohdanei slices.